 Women get tattooed and pierced as a form of self-expression, sexual booster, or in commemoration of a life event.

 Some women have tattooing done for cosmetic purposes such as permanent makeup, breast reconstruction, or to conceal scars or disfigurements.
+Many breastfeeding mothers wonder if they can get microblading while nursing as well.

 More than 20 million Americans, more than half of whom are women, have one or more tattoos and up to 30% have piercings, while close to 10% have had both.